-- effectiveness and efficiency in the use of the Company's resources; - compliance with applicable laws and regulations; - preparation of reliable published financial information.
+- compliance with applicable laws and regulations; - preparation of reliable published financial information.

-During the year ended 30 June 2021 a review of the entity's risk management framework took place.
+During the year, a review of the entity's risk management framework took place.

 Recommendation 7.3 - No internal audit function but internal control processes in place

 In view of the size of the operations of the Company, the Company does not have an internal audit function.
 Internal processes include segregating incompatible functions, dual signatories on bank accounts and oversight by the Board.